vozbu/libslave/README.md

   * GTID or log name and position positioning
 * Column filter - you can receive only desired subset of fields from a table in callback.
+* Distinguish between absense of field and NULL field.

 USAGE
 ===================================================================